 English local government

-In England, activities such as the urban planning or the long term care are activities which are responsibility of local governments.
-These are structured and organised according to two main operational systems, one tier or two tier, and are associated with different types of local authorities.
-On the one hand, two tier systems have thee county councils, which are the upper tier and cover wider geographical areas, and the district councils that constitute the lower tier and comprise more local geograhical areas.
-In these two tiers, both county and district councils are in charge of different types of activities which in some cases overlap.
+In England, urban planning and long term care are are responsibility of local governments.
+Local governments may be organized according to two possible main operational systems, one tier or two tier.
+Two tier systems have county councils, which are the upper tier and cover wider geographical areas, and district councils that constitute the lower tier and comprise more local geographical areas.
+In local governments that operate on the basis of these two tiers, county and district councils are in charge of different types of activities which in some cases overlap.

-On the other hand, one tier systems involve unitary authorities.
-These are local authorities that are in charge of the provision of all the activities at local level.
-Besides, unitary authorities may have two special subcategories that include the metropolitan boroughs and London boroughs.
+Alternatively, one tier systems involve unitary authorities.
+These are local authorities that are responsible of the provision of all the activities at local level.
+Unitary authorities may have two special subcategories that include the metropolitan boroughs and London boroughs.

 Taking into account the former main categories, England has a total of 353 local authorities that include 27 county councils, 201 district councils and 125 unitary authorities.

+Long term care

 Long term care is managed 152 local authorities that operate at council level.
-These responsibilities over long term care entail mainly the commissioning – i.e. purchase of services for those clients who are eligible for public support.
+These responsibilities over long term care entail mainly the commissioning (e.g. the purchase) of services for those clients who are eligible for public support.
 Since the mid-eighties, market mechanisms have driven the provision of long term care services both for residential and nursing care.
 As a consequence, the for profit private sector has emerged as the main provider.
 Over the period of three decades from 1984 to 2014, the share of private places in England as well as other parts of the UK, increased a 198% being in 2014 a 74% of the total places.
 This increase was at the expense of public places which decreased a 84% and supposed a 8% of the available places in 2014.
-The remaining 18% of the places were provided by the voluntary sector .
+The remaining 18% of the places were provided by the voluntary sector (Jarret 2017).

 There are 19 private and 6 voluntary providers that own about a 30% of the beds available.
 Within these, 4 “main providers” are big chains that concentrate a 15% of the market share.
-This issue, which implies an increase of the care homes that are owned by the same provider and therefore a reduction of the competition, has not received much attention in the studies analysing the competition in the nursing or care homes market.
-An exception considering the American nursing homes market is who find differences in the level of concentration in the market when accounting for common ownership.
-However, given that these results concern only a 20% of the markets considered, authors suggest that the startegy of the care homes chains could be more focused on expanding over new markets.
 The remaining 70% of the market share is composed by providers that have a reduced number of beds - no more than 0.4% of the beds each.
-Despite being very fragmented, the market for care homes presents a high level of competitiveness overall which is not evenly distributed accross the different local authorities .
+Despite being very fragmented, the market for care homes presents a high level of competitiveness overall which is not evenly distributed across the different local authorities .